letthefireflieslive/k8s-ph/README.md

 ## Test App access
 `http://$IP/smoke`
+This should return the default nginx landing page

 ## Test argo event webhook
-`curl -d '{"message":"this is my first webhook"}' -H "Content-Type: application/json" -X POST http://localhost:12000/example`

-This should return the default nginx landing page
+`curl -d '{"message":"this is my first webhook"}' -H "Content-Type: application/json" -X POST http:///$IP:12000/example` This should return the message success

+You can also check `kubectl -n argoevents get workflows | grep "webhook"`

 ## Note
 `istio-ingressgateway` service is moved to app-access-test.. i think argocd shines with kustomize